Officers

 Julia Daly, Farmington, ME

-Julia Daly is an Associate Professor of Geology at the University of Maine – Farmington, teaching classes that emphasize the connection between the geologic history of Maine and the landscape we all enjoy.
+Julia Daly is a Professor of Geology at the University of Maine – Farmington, teaching classes that emphasize the connection between the geologic history of Maine and the landscape we all enjoy.
 Her research explores the impact of changing climate on mountain lakes and watersheds.
 Teaching at UMF allows her to bring her students into the field frequently, encouraging them to spend time outdoors observing the natural world.
 Outside of school, she enjoys hiking, paddling, and Nordic skiing with her family.
 She’s had the chance to day hike sections of the IAT in Maine, New Brunswick, Quebec, Ireland, and Scotland.

 Ed Friedman, Falmouth, ME